 Town Meeting: Harvard typically holds its annual town meeting in early spring (March or April), when residents vote on the Town budget, capital projects and land acquisitions, local bylaws, and other matters requiring approval by the local legislative body.
 Harvard's is an open town meeting, which means that any registered voter can vote on matters requiring town meeting approval.
 There is no requirement for a quorum to open the Town meeting.
 Town Elections are held the Tuesday following annual town meeting.
 As the Legislative body of the Town, it is important that citizens fully participate in decision making to insure items such as budgets, bylaws, and capital expenses reflect the will of the majority of residents.
 However, as the chart below shows, attendance has declined in recent years.
 For example, attendance for the five-year period from 2010 to 2014 averaged 326 voters compared to the five-year average of 518 from 2001 to 2005.
 With numerous demands placed upon families today, interest in local government has waned.
-Using outlets such as televised board meetings, the Harvard Press, public forums, and social media, Town Meeting decisions.
+Using outlets such as televised board meetings, the Harvard Press, public forums, and social media, Town officials should strive to raise awareness of the benefits of widespread participation in Town Meeting decisions.